Support cutting-edge research for a climate-neutral future

 Get to know us

-The alpha+ Foundation was created as a non-profit federal foundation by the Austrian Science Fund (FWF) in autumn of 2019.
+The alpha+ Foundation was created as a non-profit federal foundation by the Austrian Science Fund (FWF).

 The alpha+ Foundation builds bridges between those who provide private non-profit funds and those who would like to implement world-class research ideas.
 The common goal is to take on social responsibility through the opportunities provided by basic research.